aurelia/framework/doc/article/en-US/quick-start.md

 With this setup, you can choose between two popular programming language options: ESNext and TypeScript.
 If you would like to stay strictly with spec-compliant next-generation ECMAScript, you will want to go with the ESNext option.
 However, if you like strong typing and rich compile-time verification and tooling for your language, you'll want to go with TypeScript.

-Once you've made your language choice, we'll need to do two things:
+Once you've made your language choice, you'll need to do two things:

 * Configure this documentation to show all code samples in your preferred programming language.
 * Configure your Aurelia project to use your preferred programming language.